stnoh/KinectFusionExplorer-D2D/README.md

 # KinectFusionExplorer-D2D
 This is the modified version of **"KinectFusionExplorer-D2D"** in Kinect v2 SDK sample code.
+Now I modify this repository as a **submodule of [cvgl](https://github.com/stnoh/cvgl)**.
+If you have an interest as a standalone project, then checkout the "standalone" tag.

+## Previous changes

+## from sample code to standalolne

 Here are the list of major modifications from original code.

 - CMake-based build chain